chrisminnick/intermediate-node-dev/labs/lab07/README.md

-# Lab 7: Performance Analysis Lab
+# Lab 7: Lab07 Real Time Chat

 See the course lab instructions PDF for detailed instructions.